AndHann404/IT-Knowledge-base/README.md

 ---
 ## Objective

-This project is designed to provide hands-on experience in creating and organizing an IT knowledge base containing FAQs, troubleshooting guides, and technical support documentation used in real-world IT environments.
+This project is designed to provide hands-on experience in creating and organizing an IT knowledge base containing FAQs, troubleshooting guides, SOPs and technical support documentation used in real-world IT environments.

 ---
 ## What is a Knowledge Base?